GoogleCloudPlatform/ai-on-gke/benchmarks/README.md

 Python script used in this tutorial assumes in your environment you are running Python >= 3.9

-You may need to run pip install -r requirements.txt to install the library dependencies.
+You may need to run pip install -r benchmark/dataset/ShareGPT_v3_unflitered_cleaned_split/requirements.txt to install the library dependencies.
 (Optionally, you can run this within a venv, i.e. python3 -m venv ./venv && source ./venv/bin/activate && pip install ...)

 ## Deploy and benchmark an ML model